How Karima Helps Clients

 What Clients Can Expect

-Karima takes a keen interest in understanding her clients’ unique business priorities.
-Karima has a responsive and personable style and communicates with clients on a regular basis to ensure that they are kept fully informed of developments at each stage of litigation.
-She also draws upon her clerkship experience to inform her approach to drafting legal briefs and representing clients in court.
+Karima is thorough in her research and writing and communicates with clients on a regular basis to ensure that they are kept fully informed of developments at each stage of litigation.
+She draws upon her clerkship experience to inform her approach to writing legal briefs and representing clients in court.

 Outside the Office

-In her personal time, Karima enjoys swimming, biking, checking out the D.C. performing arts scene, and spending time with her family and friends.
+In her personal time, Karima enjoys swimming, biking, and checking out the D.C. performing arts scene.

 University of Michigan School of Law, J.D., 2015, cum laude